Legacy-DEV-Team/DiscordToWebsite/README.md

-Here’s a `README.md` file for your **"Discord To Website"** project, along with the suggested file structure.

-### `README.md`:

-## Discord To Website
+# Discord To Website

 This project, **Discord To Website**, is a Node.js application developed by **Legacy DEV Team**.
-It allows websites to fetch user data (such as username, discriminator, and avatar) from Discord using the Discord ID through a simple API.
+It allows websites to fetch user and guild member data from Discord using a simple API.

 ## Features
 - Fetch Discord user information based on the Discord ID.
+- Fetch guild members along with their roles, Discord join date, and guild join date.
-- Exposes an API to retrieve the user's username, discriminator, and avatar URL.
+- Exposes an API to retrieve user and guild member data.
 - Developed using **Node.js** with **discord.js** and **Express**.
 - Easy to integrate into your website.
 - MIT License.